fyne-io/docs.fyne.io/explore/preferences.md

 Storing user configurations and values is a common task for application developers, but implementing it across multiple platforms can be tedious and time-consuming.
 To make it easier, Fyne has an API for storing values on the filesystem in a clean and understandable way while the complex parts are handled for you.

 Lets start with the setup of the API.
-It is part of the [Preferences](https://pkg.go.dev/fyne.io/fyne/v2?tab=doc#Preferences) interface where storage and loading functions exist for values of Bool, Float, Int and String.
-They each consist of three different functions, one for loading, one loading with a fallback value and lastly, one for storing values.
-An example of the three functions and their behaviour can be seen below for the String type:
+It is part of the [Preferences](https://pkg.go.dev/fyne.io/fyne/v2?tab=doc#Preferences) interface where storage and loading functions exist for values of `bool`, `float64`, `int`, and `string` types, and for lists of each type as well.
+For each type there are three different functions, one for loading, one loading with a fallback value and lastly, one for storing values.
+An example of the three functions and their behaviour can be seen below for the `string` type:
 ```go
 // String looks up a string value for the key
 String(key string) string